webfx-libs/webfx-lib-medusa/README.md

-A partial WebFx port of the [Medusa][hansolo-medusa-link] JavaFx library.
+A partial WebFX port of the [Medusa][hansolo-medusa-link] JavaFX library.

 Used by the following demos:
 * [Modern Gauge][webfx-moderngauge-demo-link] ([Github repository][webfx-moderngauge-repo-link]) for the counter